-If a family is able to show financial need, good luck in finding a school the will actually cover it.
+If a family is able to show financial need, good luck in finding a school that will actually cover it.

 You just can’t help but think, “wow, prestigious and generous too, no wonder they’re such great schools!”